a2stuff/a2d/res/notes/testplan.md

   * Select an icon.
 Press the Return key.
 Verify that MouseKeys mode is not silently exited, and the cursor is not distorted.
   * Use keys to click on a menu.
 Without holding the button down, move over the menu items.
 Verify that the menu does not spontaneously close.
   * Use keys to double-click on an icon.
 Verify it opens.

+* Configure a IIgs via the system control panel to have a RAM disk:
+  * Launch DeskTop.
+Verify that the Ram5 volume is shown with a RAMDisk icon.
+  * Configure DeskTop to copy to RAMCard on startup, and restart.
+Verify it is copied to /RAM5.

 # Preview